 Being stuck inside on a cold, blustery day with your kids climbing the walls is far from our idea of a good time.
-Lucky for us, New Jersey has no shortage of ways to keep young 'uns entertained and active this winter, from museums and indoor play spaces to bowling alleys, dine-in move theaters, and roller rinks.
+Lucky for us, New Jersey has no shortage of ways to keep young 'uns entertained and active this winter, from museums and indoor play spaces to bowling alleys, Ninja Warrior–inspired obstacle courses, and roller rinks.

 Read on for our list of the best of what New Jersey has to offer for the whole family this winter season.
 And be sure to check out our January GoList and Events Calendar for even more great ideas.
 Stay warm, NJ!

-1. Watch Anna, Elsa, and Olaf skate their hearts out at Disney on Ice: Frozen at the Prudential Center January 3-6.
+1. Watch Anna, Elsa, and Olaf skate their hearts out at Disney on Ice Presents Frozen at the Prudential Center through Sunday, January 6.

 RELATED: Indoor Play Spaces for Kids in Northern New Jersey

-Give the kids a break from shopping at this sweet new play space with activities for all ages.
-Photo by Danielle Halibey
+Give the kids a break from shopping at Menlo Park Mall's new Disney Junior Play Zone.
+Photo by Margaret Hargrove

 RELATED: Best Indoor Obstacle Courses for NJ Kids